10kh-at-rb/poodr/README.md

 * Add new features.
 (Super Ambitious)

-## How to Design a Class with a Single Responsibility: Snake-Class
+## How to Design a Class with a Single Responsibility: Snake Class

-This is the first in a series of post based on [POODR](http://www.poodr.com/) where I try to apply the principles and techniques to refactoring [a two player snake game I wrote](https://github.com/edgenard/two_snake).
+This is the first in a series of post based on [POODR](http://www.poodr.com/) where I try to apply the principles and techniques of Object-Oriented Design(OOD) to refactoring [a two player snake game I wrote](https://github.com/edgenard/two_snake).

 _I know JavaScript doesn't have classes and what we are using is a constructor function that is just like any other function.
 I'm going to call it a class, because that's how I'm thinking about it._

-Lets look at the snake class and what it does
+Lets look at the `Snake` class and what it does

 ```javascript
     (function () {